kyverno/website/content/en/docs/Monitoring Kyverno With Prometheus Metrics/_index.md

   annotations: {}
 ...
 ```

-Or, if you want to expose your `kyverno-svc-metrics` service publicly as `LoadBalancer`, you can configure your values.yaml before helm installation as described below:
+To expose the `kyverno-svc-metrics` service using a `LoadBalancer` type, you can configure your `values.yaml` before Helm installation as follows:

 ```sh
 ...
 metricsService: